talking chocolate in Kingston, Ontario

-Derek uses maple syrup to sweeten his chocolate and confections, and is soon planning to transition from making his chocolates out of processed cocoa nibs to making it right from whole cocoa beans.
+Derek uses maple syrup to sweeten his chocolate and confections, and plans to transition from making his chocolates out of processed cocoa nibs to making it right from whole cocoa beans.
 I have no doubt that will take Ridgway to a whole new level.

 The creativity and artistry already found in Ridgway’s offerings include macadamia nuts covered in powered sugar, dark chocolate bars topped with sour cherries, and the aromatic Wendy Bar made from cocoa grown in Ghana–all handcrafted in a chocolate workshop attached to the 1896 house in nearby Seeley’s Bay where Derek and Cindy live.

 Since my initial visit to Kingston, Sugar Swan has closed, and Ridgway Confections has opened its own shop at the front of 159 Main Street in Seeley’s Bay.
 At present, it is only open to the public on weekends as it is also the residence of Derek and Cindy.